Follow TV Tropes

 https://static.tvtropes.org/pmwiki/pub/images/img_8652.png

 • Feathered Fiend: Subverted.
-It is a big and potentially dangerous predator, but its behavior is downright placid once it's taken to the park.
+It's a big and potentially dangerous predator, but its behavior is downright placid once it's taken to the park.

-• Out of Focus: Though "Saving the Sabretooth" is promoted as being about Nigel saving the two apex predators of prehistoric South America, the terror bird gets little screentime and is quickly caught while most of the episode focuses on Nigel and Saba tracking down the last of Smilodon.
-It does get a bit more focus in the final episode though.
+• Out of Focus: Though "Saving the Sabretooth" is promoted as being about Nigel saving both apex predators of prehistoric South America, the Terror Bird gets little screentime and is quickly caught early in the episode, while the rest of the episode focuses on Nigel and Saba-Douglas Hamiltong tracking down the last Sabretooths.
+It does get a bit more focus in "Supercroc", where it manages to escape its enclosure twice, first due to its habit of taking dust baths close to the fence, while the second time it escapes during the breakout.

 The Carboniferous Arthropods